mchaudhary22/I2GDS2024/micro_g2/README.md

 See [here](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) for more detailed instructions on how to install SRA Toolkit.\
 Use `fastq-dump` <SRR-of-interest> to retrieve the file that you want.
 For example: `fastq-dump SRR21285231`

+> [!NOTE]
+> The data required for the next step (Step 1) should be downloaded from NCBI SRA, or it can be found on ARC.
+You can copy the raw files directly from our directory using the following command:
+> ```
+> cp -r /projects/intro2gds/I2GDS2024/micro_g2/rawdata /path/to/destination     #change '/path/to/destination' to your location
+> ```

 ## Step 1: Adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
 - Install **fastp** by following the instructions at the [GitHub](https://github.com/OpenGene/fastp).
 The method that was used in this tutorial was:
   ```
   wget http://opengene.org/fastp/fastp     #to download a file from the specified URL
   chmod a+x ./fastp     #to make the downloaded file executable
   ```
-- `fastp.py`: Python script to handle raw FASTQ data and run fastp for adapter identification and quality control.
+- `fastp.py`: Python script to handle raw FASTQ data and run **fastp** for adapter identification and quality control.
     - This script will look for the files in the specified directory, automatically identify adapters, trim adapters, and run quality control.
-    - Specify/Modify the path to locate `fastp` and change the input and output directories in `fastp.py` before use.
+    - Specify/Modify the path to locate **fastp**` and change the input and output directories in `fastp.py` before use.
   - **Input**: FASTQ files (either single-end or paired-end)
     - for single-end data, specify read1 input by `-i` or `--in1`, and specify read1 output by `-o` or `--out1`.
     - for paired-end data, specify read2 input by `-I` or `--in2`, and specify read2 output by `-O` or `--out2`.
-    - `fastp.py` in `code/` is written for single-end data, need to modify if your data is paired-end
+    - `fastp.py` in `code/` is written for single-end data, you will need to modify the code your data is paired-end.
   - **Expected output**: `_QC.fastq.gz` gzip-compressed file
   - Run the following to execute the code.
     ```
     python3 fastp.py
     ```

-> [!NOTE]
-> The data required for this step should be downloaded from the previous step or can be found on ARC.
-You can copy the raw files directly from our directory using the following command:
-> ```
-> cp -r /projects/intro2gds/I2GDS2024/micro_g2/rawdata /path/to/destination     #change '/path/to/destination' to your location
-> ```

 ## Step 2: De novo assemble the genome using [SPAdes](https://doi.org/10.1002/cpbi.102)
 - *Data availability: Data needed for this step can be found at `data/` directory*